These Stuffed Sweet Potatoes are vegetarian and stuffed with black beans, Monterey jack cheese, guacamole, pico de gallo and jalapenos!

 How to make stuffed sweet potatoes

-- Once preheated, bake sweet potatoes for 45 minutes or until heated through.
+Preheat oven to 425 F. Once preheated, add sweet potatoes to a parchment-lined baking sheet and bake for 45 minutes or until heated through.

-- Remove sweet potatoes from oven and stuff with remaining toppings.
-Serve and enjoy!
+Remove sweet potatoes from oven and stuff with remaining toppings, serving with cilantro, sour cream and lime wedges.

 More topping ideas

-Despite their sweetness, the overall flavor of these root vegetables is pretty neutral.
+Despite their sweetness, the overall flavour of sweet potatoes is pretty neutral.
 That means there isn’t much that won’t taste great when added inside.

 - Bell peppers – Green and yellow peppers add bitterness, while orange and red peppers are more sweet.